Polyisoprene vs. Latex

 KEP Synthetic Polyisoprene

 Synthetic polyisoprene is a synthetic polymer produced by polymerizing petroleum-derived raw material.
 This process creates a versatile and pure polymer.
 The K-440 synthetic polyisoprene compound offered at KEP provides many of the same properties as natural rubber latex, without the latex allergen concerns.
-K-440 is FDA food grade compliant and passes USP XXII biological Class IV Testing for medical compatibility.
+K-440 meets FDA requirements for many food contact applications and passes USP Class VI testing for medical applications.

 KEP Natural Rubber Latex

 Natural rubber latex is derived from Hevea brasiliensis, also known as rubber trees.
 KEP is the only domestic manufacturer of natural rubber latex tubing and is dedicated to high-quality solutions.
-We follow all labeling regulations to minimize the risk to individuals sensitive to natural latex proteins.
 Choose from three natural rubber latex compounds at KEP for your product.
-K-100 meets FDA food grade requirements, K-600 is specially formulated to absorb x-rays, and K-912, and K-770B to K-734B.
-K-912 uses an existing KEP compound (K-734B) for the neoprene layer.
+K-100 is a versatile compound is a natural product not derived from petroleum, making it a more environmentally-friendly choice.
+K-600 is specially formulated to absorb x-rays, and K-912, and K-770B to K-734B.
+K-912 is natural rubber latex compound includes a neoprene layer on the external surface to provide improved resistance to degradation and decreased gas permeability.
 We can make this in virtually any quantity.

 Polyisoprene & Latex Similarities

 Polyisoprene and natural rubber latex offer comparable properties, like excellent flexibility, tensile strength and high resistance to abrasion.
 However, natural rubber latex does offer slightly increased tensile strength, tear strength and elasticity.
 Both polymers offer good resistance to most alcohols, acids, bases, and polar solvents and are well-suited for low temperature environments.
 Natural rubber latex and polyisoprene are in high demand by manufacturers due to their value and versatility for many applications.
-Their dynamic sterilization properties also make both compound groups great choices for the medical industry.
+Their ability to be sterilized makes both compounds suitable for the medial industry.

 Polyisoprene & Latex Differences